JensKrogsboll/xml-normalize/README.md

 This strategy presented us with a number challenges - mainly how to handle/ignore differences that we wanted to accept - such as:

-*   The sorting of lists in the response might differ if the no specific order has been enforced.
+*   The sorting of lists in the response might differ if no specific order has been enforced.
 *   The ordering of namespaces might differ causing namespace prefixes to change.
 *   The ordering of child nodes within a node might change.
 *   The response might contain metadata nodes whose values will always differ - such as `<RequestReceivedTime>`